 I first want to say that I do not like worksheets in Pre-K, and while this may look a little worksheet-like, this is what I call a “hands-on game with a recording sheet”.
 The game is fun and hands-on, but without a recording sheet it won’t really work.
-(I don’t do lots of recording sheets in my class.
-Only a few here and there.)
+(I only do a few recording sheets here and there.)

-To play, children reached in the box without looking and pulled out a spider ring.
-They marked a spider on their recording sheet with the same color crayon.
-Then, they dropped the spider ring back in, and tried again.
-They continued pulling spiders out and marking them until every one on the page was marked.
-I used the term “mark” the spider because it really didn’t matter how they marked it; it doesn’t have to be completely colored inside the lines.
-They can scribble on the it, or draw an X on it, or circle it, or whatever suits them.
+To play, children reach in the box without looking and pull out a spider ring.
+They mark a spider on their recording sheet with the same color dot marker.
+Then, they drop the spider ring back in, and try again.
+They continue pulling spiders out and marking them until every one on the page is marked.

 Download the Spider Counting Game